wvan1901/Neofy/README.md

 I'm a developer that enjoys having music in the background.
-I do development work mostly on my mac and I have spotify running in the background, I also have youtube videos queued in the background to help me or for lesuire.
+I do development work mostly on my mac and I have spotify running in the background, I also have youtube videos queued in the background to help me or for leisure.
 When I click the previous, pause/play or next button on my keyboard it seems like my mac selects at random to change my spotify or youtube.
 My solutions was Neofy, a spotify cli app that allows me to